SoftwareDesignLab/national-vulnerability-intelligence-platform/nvip_backend/README.md

 The data directory of the project can be set by the "dataDir" in the nvip.properties file.

 > Ex: assuming you have the data directory at C:/nvip/nvip_data, and the NVIP backend project at C:/nvip/nvip_backend, then you need to have dataDir=../nvip_data in the nvip.properties.

-## How to Build & Package
-Follow the steps below to generate NVIP output jars:

-* After the project is imported, right click on the pom.xml and click "Run As > Maven Build" to generate output jars.
-* Set "package" as Maven goal.
-* After the build process, the output jar will be located under the "target" directory of the project root.

-## How to Run the Packaged Jar
-* Run the jar file (nvip-1.0.jar), by opening the command prompt and executing the command "java -Xms8G -Xmx16G -jar nvip-1.0.jar".
-* Make sure the two properties files (<nvip.properties> and <db-mysql.properties>) are in the same directory where you have the jar file.
-Otherwise, properties files in the jar (under resources) will be used.
-* Make sure the <dataDir> (in nvip.properties) points to the nvip_data directory and the database user and password in the <db-mysql.properties> are correct.

-## Download & Install MySQL
-* Download “mysql-installer-community-8.0.20.0.msi” from  https://dev.mysql.com/downloads/installer/.
-* Click on the downloaded file, choose “Full” installation and continue with default options.
-* During the configuration of MySQL Server, when prompted for a password (for user "root"), make sure you use the "same password" that you have at "\src\main\resources\db-mysql.properties".

-### Create & Initialize Database
-* After the setup process is finished open "MySQL Workbench" program (Click start and search for "MySQL Workbench" to find it).
-* Click on "Database/Connect To Database" menu on MySQL Workbench and Click "Ok".
-Enter the password you set for user "root" earlier.
-You should be connected to the MySQL database.
-* Open a new query editor in MySQL Workbench and execute the script provided at '\nvip_data\mysql-database\' to create and initialize the MySQL database.
-> Please make sure the MySQL user name and password parameters in the 'db-mysql.properties' are updated!